 VET courses are open to both Year 11 and Year 12 students.
-Enrolment in all GYC VET courses now follows a selection process, which specifically assesses literacy and numeracy and includes an industry-related interview.
+Enrolment in all Guilford Young College VET courses follows a selection process, which specifically assesses literacy and numeracy and includes an industry-related interview.

-GYC VET programs occupy one line of 150 hours.
+Guilford Young College VET programs occupy one line of 150 hours.
 Some qualifications will take two years to complete.
-Within each program, students are provided with the opportunity to complete several 'on-the-job' work placements.
+Within each program, students are provided with the opportunity to complete several 'onthe-job' work placements.

 TCE points for VET courses are awarded for each unit achieved within the VET qualification.

-Guilford Young College is committed to providing student access to a broad range of VET qualifications and will consider negotiating partnerships with other training providers to enable students to access VET qualifications not provided directly by GYC.
+Guilford Young College is committed to providing student access to a broad range of VET qualifications and will consider negotiating partnerships with other training providers to enable students to access VET qualifications not provided directly by the College.